enkidevs/curriculum/javascript/javascript-playground-questions/sort-arrays-in-a-object/sort-arrays-in-a-object.md

 [1: Hints]

+Start by creating the object.

 Use a `for...of` loop to go through the object.

-Inside the loop, sort the current values of the object arrays:
+Next, inside the loop, sort the current values of the object arrays:

 `obj[key].sort()`

-Finally, outside of the loop, add a `console.log` to output the sorted result.
+Finally, outside of the loop, add a print to output the sorted result.